angelolu/angelolu.github.io/index.md

 * Connectivity and networking

 Regardless of the field I'm in, I hope that my job will allow me to work with new and upcoming technologies at a place that encourages continuous professional and personal exploration and growth.

-I look forward to doing technical work early-career but would consider opportunities in project management as well.

 [//]: <> ### Fun Facts
 [//]: <> On days off, I love backcountry camping, am in the middle of a marathon training plan and am chasing the perfect settings for my 3D printer.
 Please feel free to reach out-I’m always !open to new opportunities and look forward to my next project.